-A metallurgical coke manufacturing and by products plant was operated at the former TCC facility from 1917 through late 2018.
-Allied Chemical Corporation owned and operated the facility until January 27, 1978, when it was sold to TCC.
-TCC operated the facility from 1978 until it filed for bankruptcy protection in October 2018, at which time all operations ceased.

-Between October 2018 and March 2020, the U.S. Environmental Protection Agency conducted emergency response activities to remove gases from pipes and tanks, treat wastewater, and manage stormwater.
+A metallurgical coke manufacturing and by-products plant was operated at the former Tonawanda Coke facility from 1917 through late 2018.
+The Buffalo Coke Plant was owned and operated from 1917 through 1947 by Semet-Solvay Company, which was a subsidiary of Allied Chemical and Dye Corporation.
+In 1947, Semet-Solvay Company was merged into Allied Chemical Corporation, which owned and operated the facility until January 27, 1978, when it was sold to TCC.
+TCC filed for bankruptcy protection in 2018 and all manufacturing on the property was idled.
+Between October 2018 and March 2020, the USEPA conducted emergency response activities to remove gases from pipes and tanks, treat wastewater, and manage stormwater.
 On September 23, 2019 the sale of the property to RITC was approved by the U.S. Bankruptcy Court.
-RITC purchased the Site in 2019.
-The former main plant operational area, exclusive of Sites 108, 109 and 110 is the subject of a Brownfield clean-up project (Figure 2).
+RITC purchased the Site in October 2019.
+The former main plant operational area at 3875 River Road, exclusive of Sites 108, 109 and 110 is the subject of a Brownfield clean-up project (Figure 2).